School Nurses Handbook

 Mentoring is conducted both directly and indirectly:

 Small group learning is an educational approach that is learner-centered with a focus on active learning and engagement.
 The sessions will be led by the mentor, with contributions from the group.
-It is up to individuals in the groups to decide when/how/ where the sessions will be held over the 8 months.
+It is up to individuals in the groups to decide when/how/ where the sessions will be held over the eight months.
 Additional one-on-one support from the mentor may be available for nurses as required.

 Mentors are provided with training, tools, resources, and APNA nurse support to assist in the facilitation of small group learning, in addition to $2,700 funding for their time in the program.